jetspiking/Pimage/README.md

 Make sure you have mono-libgdiplus (Mac) or libgdiplus (Linux) installed.
 Missing this package can cause a program crash that is currently not correctly caught in the code.

 For Mac:
-'''
-brew install mono-libgdiplus
+'brew install mono-libgdiplus'

-'''

 For Linux:
-'''
-apt(-get) install libgdiplus
+'apt(-get) install libgdiplus
-'''

 **Usage**